gincoat/gincoat.github.io/docs/jwt.md

 title: JWT Tokens
 ---

-JWT tokens are used for authentication, Gincoat provides you with ways to generate `jwt tokens`, `refresh tokens` and a way to validate them the configuration for JWT can be found in the `.env` file, there is a section for that where you can set the `secret` key and the `validity` of the tokens
+JWT tokens are used for authentication, Condor provides you with ways to generate `jwt tokens`, `refresh tokens` and a way to validate them the configuration for JWT can be found in the `.env` file, there is a section for that where you can set the `secret` key and the `validity` of the tokens

 ### Generate JWT token